-“Pushover parents are so concerned with being liked by their kids that they give in to their children’s every whim.”
+“Pushover parents are so concerned with being liked by their children that they give in to their children’s every desire.”

-Another parenting problem is emerging due to parents who give in or cater to every whim and fancy of their children.
-The evidence of this parenting deficit can be found at the shopping malls, fast-food restaurants or local cinemas—spoiled, selfish, out-of-control kids with little concept of right or wrong.
+Another parenting problem is emerging due to parents who give in or cater to every request and fancy of their children.
+The evidence of this parenting deficit can be found at the shopping malls, fast-food restaurants or local cinemas—spoiled, selfish, out-of-control children with little concept of right or wrong.

 While many aspects of our culture are harmful to children, I’m particularly alarmed by the rise of what I call “pushover parents.”
-These parents are either unable or unwilling to place limits on their children’s behavior—even behavior that is unhealthy, dangerous or destructive.
-They are so concerned with being liked by their kids that they give in to their children’s every whim.
+These parents are either unable or unwilling to place limits on their children’s behaviour—even behaviour that is unhealthy, dangerous, or destructive.
+They are so concerned with being liked by their children that they give in to their children’s every wish.

 This neglect has a ripple effect.
-Even if you are doing a great job of raising responsible kids, your children’s lives are still influenced by this unfortunate trend.
-Their world is inhabited by kids raised by pushover parents—think bully, dishonest classmate, abusive boyfriend or girlfriend.
+Even if you are doing a great job of raising responsible children, your children’s lives are still influenced by this unfortunate trend.
+Their world is inhabited by children raised by pushover parents—think bully, dishonest classmate, abusive boyfriend or girlfriend.

 The root of the problem